brandur/sorg/content/fragments/apple-sharing.md

 ---
-title: Sharing With iCloud Drive and iBooks
+title: Sharing with iCloud Drive and iBooks
 published_at: 2017-04-01T16:24:18Z
 hook: Using iCloud Drive and iBooks to synchronize books and PDFs between all your devices.